DevArrowsmith/self-checkout-jan-22/README.md

 ## Next Steps

-- Try to complete this exercise by fulfilling the final two user requirements.
+- Fork this repo, then try to complete this exercise by fulfilling the final two user requirements.
 - Use **Test Driven Development (TDD)**.
 - Use the <span style="color: coral">**Red**</span>, <span style="color: aquamarine">**Green**</span>, <span style="color: goldenrod">**Refactor**</span> process:
   - <span style="color: coral">**Red:**</span> Write a test for the functionality that you want.
 Initially this will fail.